International Eugenics Conference: The First International Eugenics Congress (1912)

 The First International Eugenics Congress took place in London on July 24–29, 1912.
 It was organized by the British Eugenics Education Society and dedicated to Galton who had died the year prior.
-Major Leonard Darwin, the son of Charles Darwin, was presiding.
+Major Leonard Darwin, the son of Charles Darwin, was presiding, with First Lord of the British Admiralty Winston Churchill as Vice-President.
 The five-day meeting saw about 400 delegates at the University of London, one of three held between 1912 and 1932.
 It was organised by the Eugenics Education Society of Britain (Pearl, 1912).
-Luminaries included Winston Churchill, First Lord of the British Admiralty and Lord Alverstone, the Chief Justice, Arthur Balfour, as well as the ambassadors of Norway, Greece, and France.
+Luminaries included Lord Alverstone, the Chief Justice, Arthur Balfour, as well as the ambassadors of Norway, Greece, and France.
 In his opening address Darwin indicated that the introduction of principles of better breeding procedures for humans would require moral courage.
 The American exhibit was sponsored by the American Breeders' Association and demonstrated the incidence of hereditary defects in human pedigrees.
 A report by Bleeker van Wagenen presented information about American sterilization laws and propagated compulsory sterilization as the best method to cut off “defective germ-plasm”.
 In the final address, Major Darwin extolled eugenics as the practical application of the principle of evolution.